Shopify/themekit/docs/index.md

 ## Installation

-### Automatic Installation
+### Linux & macOS Automatic Installation

-If you are on Mac or Linux you can use the following installation script to automatically download and install Theme Kit for you.
+If you are on macOS or Linux, you can use the following installation script to automatically download and install the latest Theme Kit for you.

 ```bash
 curl -s https://raw.githubusercontent.com/Shopify/themekit/master/scripts/install | sudo python
 ```

-### Homebrew
+### macOS Homebrew Installation

 If you have [homebrew](http://brew.sh/) installed you can install Theme Kit by running the following commands.